pitchmuc/cjapy/README.md

 * Get, Update and Delete Filters
 * Get Top items for a dimension
 * Get, Update and delete projects
+* Digest Project Information and analyse them via the `Project` class
 * Run a report (by default returning a Workspace instance)
 * (BETA) Run a multi dimensional report